Critical Thinking for Schools

 Bring critical thinking to your classroom with interactive online courses and teacher-ready materials.

-Critikid helps students evaluate claims, communicate effectively, and think more clearly about the information they encounter every day.
-Critikid for Schools makes it easy to use Critikid’s resources in your K-12 classroom.
+Critikid’s resources help students evaluate information, recognize common thinking traps, and communicate more clearly.
+Critical Thinking for Schools makes it easy to use these resources in your K-12 classroom.

 What you get